Social Democrats (Kyrgyzstan): Constitutional Referendum and development of parliamentary system

-Federica Mogherini recognized “the indisputable merits in the comprehensive improvement of the electoral process in the republic, as well as the development of democratic institutions”.

 The Social Democrats presided over a constitutional referendum which proposed that the increasing the powers of the Prime Minister and his/her government, as well as reforms to the judicial system.
 International experts – Carnegie Endowment - positively assessed the transition to a parliamentary form of government by constitutional reform, the strengthening of the role of the prime minister and parliament thanks to the constitutional reform, as well as the fact that it was supposed to stabilize the institution of power as opposed to the growing spread of Islamist ideology in the country.
 The changes were approved with a landslide majority of close to 80% of the Kyrgyz population.
 Atambaev chose to step away from the second presidential term and abide the Constitution despite Russian Vladimir Putin and Kazakh Nursultan Nazarbayev asking him to stay in power.

 George Soros spoke positively about Almazbek Atambayev, stating that "Kyrgyzstan was lucky to have a non-corrupt president", noting that the coming to power of a person who is not mired in corruption is good for the democratic development of the country.